BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

-Some validation cases, such as the bubble simulated with a frequency of \(900~\text{kHz}\) and an amplitude of \(9 \times 10^5~\text{Pa}\), exhibit noticeable discrepancies between the ground truth and the model prediction, as shown in Figure.~\ref{fig:CV}.
-This may be due to the lack of similar features in the training data, leading to poor generalization in this particular case.
-To address this, a 5-fold cross-validation (CV) was conducted to enhance the model’s robustness.
+Some validation cases, such as the bubble simulated with a frequency of \(954~\text{kHz}\) and an amplitude of \(9 \times 10^5~\text{Pa}\), exhibit noticeable discrepancies between the ground truth and the model prediction (Figure~\ref{fig:CV} (left)).
+This may result from a lack of similar features in the training data, leading to poor generalization in this specific case.
+To address this limitation, a 5-fold cross-validation (CV) was performed to enhance the model’s robustness.

-A comparison between the results of the directly trained model and the model trained with CV reveals a significant improvement.
-Specifically, the absolute error range decreases by an order of magnitude, from \([-0.6, 0.6]\) to approximately \([-0.06, 0.06]\).
-Notably, the frequency domain results indicate that even the directly trained model exhibits sufficient phase and frequency resolution to successfully capture the driving frequency, demonstrating the effectiveness of the rowdy activation function.
-However, the model fails to accurately predict the magnitude of the driving frequency component,i.e., it does not predict how strong the frequency response is, resulting in a mismatch between the predicted and true amplitudes.
-These findings suggest that the primary source of the discrepancy is likely due to data sparsity, rather than a fundamental inability to learn the frequency characteristics.
-As such, applying cross-validation helps alleviate this issue by improving the model's generalization performance in underrepresented regions of the parameter space; see, Figure~\ref{fig:CV} (right).
+Comparison between the directly trained model and the CV-trained model shows a marked improvement: the absolute error range decreases by an order of magnitude, from \([0, 0.6]\) to approximately \([0, 0.06]\).
+Notably, the frequency-domain results indicate that even the directly trained model provides sufficient phase and frequency resolution to capture the driving frequency, demonstrating the effectiveness of the Rowdy activation function.
+However, it fails to accurately predict the magnitude of the driving-frequency component-that is, the strength of the frequency response-resulting in a mismatch between the predicted and true amplitudes.
+These findings suggest that the primary source of discrepancy arises from data sparsity rather than an inherent limitation in learning frequency characteristics.
+Accordingly, applying cross-validation mitigates this issue by improving the model’s generalization performance in underrepresented regions of the parameter space; see, Figure~\ref{fig:CV} (right).